This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Hiring the best lawyer for you and your child is an essential step in filing a cerebral palsy lawsuit.
 Before you do anything else, look for the right lawyer to guide your decisions and the process of filing a lawsuit.

 The Alaska cerebral palsy lawsuit filing process doesn’t have to be so complicated that you give up hope.
-With the right lawyer fighting for your child, not only can you get through the process, but you can win and recover damages for your child’s care.
+With the right lawyer fighting for your child, you can get through the process and win and recover damages for your child’s care.

 Get Matched with a Leading Birth Injury Attorney in Your Area